-When will the licensing standards and program manuals be updated to reflect the changes occurring as a result of the CMS Settings Rule?
-We are in process of updating our transition plan for stakeholder input.
+- When will the licensing standards and program manuals be updated to reflect the changes as a result of the CMS Settings Rule? - State Response: We are in process of updating our transition plan for stakeholder input.
 As part of those updates we are including timelines to address the above noted areas.
 Manuals typically do not take a great deal of time for us to update.
-On average anything that has to be changed in rule can take us up to 9 months.
-G uidance on Day Hab/ERT/SE Providers Transitioning or Changing Services to Comply with CMS Settings Rule: It would be helpful if guidance was

-Guidance on Day Hab/ERT/SE Providers Transitioning or Changing Services to Comply with CMS Settings Rule: It would be helpful if guidance was afforded to help providers, implement smooth transitions in making significant changes to frequency, duration, intensity, and scope of participant's services.
+On average anything that has to be changed in rule can take us up to 9 months. - Guidance on Day Hab/ERT/SE Providers Transitioning or Changing Services to Comply with CMS Settings Rule: It would be helpful if guidance was afforded to help providers, implement smooth transitions in making significant changes to frequency, duration, intensity, and scope of participant's services.
 This includes giving adequate timelines for participant participation and compliance, adequate notice to participants/families of impending changes, ensuring compliance with person centered planning during the process, and working with the SCA to ensure participants know all of their options.

-Per the rule implemented by CMS, person centered planning was not an area to be included in the transition plan as the expectation is that it is already in place.
+State Response: Per the rule implemented by CMS, person centered planning was not an area to be included in the transition plan as the expectation is that it is already in place.
 There is a workgroup established that is in process of reviewing areas surrounding person centered planning.
 We are hoping to provide training/technical assistance in this area in the coming months.

 In terms of frequency, duration, intensity and scope of service CMS does not identify specific amount of a particular service that must be provided to meet the expectations of the rule.
-CMS has indicated that how much someone goes out in the community or participates in a particular activity should be driven by the person and included in the person centered all options and adequate notice and timelines sho d plan.
-We agree that through the person centered planning process, the team should be meeting to di ould be allowed for making changes.
+CMS has indicated that how much someone goes out in the community or participates in a particular activity should be driven by the person and included in the person centered plan.
+We agree that through the person centered planning process, the team should be meeting to discuss all options and adequate notice and timelines should be allowed for making changes.

-D.3-Systemic Review and Assessment

-Residential Systemic Review

-Timeline Milestones Key
+D.3-Systemic Review and Assessment Residential Systemic Review Timeline Milestones Key

-Key Item Date Routed Date Published/Routed Date Comments Addressed Date Issued A Rule NOI to Medicaid - 5/1/17 NOI Published - 8/20/17 Comments Addressed - 10/1/17 Final Rule Issued - 12/20/2017 В Program Manual Draft to Medicaid - 8/1/17 Draft Routed for Comments - 9/15/17 Comments Addressed - 11/15/17 Manual Issued - 12/31/17 С Guideline Draft to Dept. Head - 9/1/17 Draft Routed for Comments - 10/1/17 Comments Addressed - 11/15/17 Guideline Issued - 12/31/17
+Key Item Date Routed Date Published/Routed Date Comments Addressed Date Issued A Rule NOI to Medicaid - 5/1/17 NOI Published - 8/20/17 Comments Addressed - 10/1/17 Final Rule Issued - 12/20/2017 В Program Manual Draft to Medicaid - 8/1/17 Draft Routed for Comments - 9/15/17 Comments Addressed - 11/15/17 Manual Issued - 12/31/17 C Guideline Draft to Dept. Head - 9/1/17 Draft Routed for Comments - 10/1/17 Comments Addressed - 11/15/17 Guideline Issued - 12/31/17